-In the SMOKE point flat file, emission records for point sources matched to CEMS data have values filled into the ORIS_FACILITY_CODE and ORIS_BOILER_ID columns.
-The CEMS data in SMOKE-ready format is available at <http://ampd.epa.gov/ampd/> near the bottom of the "Prepackaged Data" tab.
+In the SMOKE point FF10 file, emission records for point sources matched to CEMS data have values filled into the ORIS\FACILITY\CODE and ORIS\BOILER\ID columns.
+The CEMS data in SMOKE-ready format is available at <https://gaftp.epa.gov/DMDnLoad/emissions/smoke/>.
 Many smaller emitters in the CEMS program are not identified with ORIS facility or boiler IDs that can be matched to the NEI due to inconsistencies in the way a unit is defined between the NEI and CEMS datasets, or due to uncertainties in source identification such as inconsistent plant names in the two data systems.
 Also, the NEEDS database of units modeled by IPM includes many smaller emitting EGUs that do not have CEMS.
 Therefore, there will be more units in the NEEDS database than have CEMS data.
 The temporal allocation of EGU units matched to CEMS is based on the CEMS data, whereas regional profiles are used for most of the remaining units.
-More detail can be found in Section 3.3.2.
+More details can be found in Section 3.3.2.

 Some EIS units match to multiple CAMD units based on cross-reference information in the EIS alternate identifier table.
 The multiple matches are used to take advantage of hourly CEMS data when a CAMD unit specific entry is not available in the inventory.
-Where a multiple match is made the EIS unit is split and the ORIS facility and boiler IDs are replaced with the individual CAMD unit IDs.
-The split EIS unit NOX and SO2 emissions annual emissions are replaced with the sum of CEMS values for that respective unit.
+Where a multiple match is made, the EIS unit is split and the ORIS facility and boiler IDs are replaced with the individual CAMD unit IDs.
+The split EIS unit NOx and SO2 emissions annual emissions are replaced with the sum of CEMS values for that respective unit.
 All other pollutants are scaled from the EIS unit into the split CAMD unit using the fraction of annual heat input from the CAMD unit as part of the entire EIS unit.
-The NEEDS ID in the "ipm_yn" column of the flat file is updated with a "M" between the facility and boiler identifiers to signify that the EIS unit had multiple CEMS matches.
+The NEEDS ID in the "ipm\yn" column of the flat file is updated with a "\M\" between the facility and boiler identifiers to signify that the EIS unit had multiple CEMS matches.
 The inventory records with multiple matches had the EIS unit identifiers appended with the ORIS boiler identifier to distinguish each CEMS record in SMOKE.

-For sources not matched to CEMS data, except for municipal waste combustors (MWCs) waste-to-energy and cogeneration units, daily emissions were computed from the NEI annual emissions using average CEMS data profiles specific to fuel type, pollutant,1 and IPM region.
+For sources not matched to CEMS data, except for municipal waste combustors (MWCs) waste-to-energy and cogeneration units, daily emissions were computed from the NEI annual emissions using average CEMS data profiles specific to fuel type, pollutant, and IPM region.
 To allocate emissions to each hour of the day, diurnal profiles were created using average CEMS data for heat input specific to fuel type and IPM region.
 See Section 3.3.2 for more details on the temporal allocation approach for ptegu sources.
-MWC and cogeneration units were specified to use uniform temporal allocation such that the emissions are allocated to constant levels for every hour of the year.
-These sources do not use hourly CEMs, and instead use a PTDAY file with the same emissions for each day, combined with a uniform hourly temporal profile applied by SMOKE.